Reviews Report

 Methodology

-As for average pricing, we used Coverage.com’s data, based on the profiles of 30-year male and female.
+As for average pricing, we used Bankrate.com’s data of car insurance in Nevada, based on the profiles of a 40-year male and female.
 For full coverage, the details used were the following: